roman-gardens/gre/content/province/italia/ostia/house_of_the_thunderbolt.md

 ## Garden

-House of the Thunderbold (Domus Fulminata)
+House of the Thunderbolt (Domus Fulminata)

 ### Keywords